claireon/claireon.github.io/README.md

 # [Project 2: US University Analysis Based on Forbes Ranking](https://github.com/claireon/Analysis-of-Top-American-Colleges)
 - The package contains a Jupyter Python Notebook file where I perform anaylysis on the top ranking colleges in the US and try to determine the effect of rank on factors such as Costs, Admittance rate, Alumni salaries.
-- The analysis can help with making college decisions for students looking to attend a school, particularly in the US
+- The analysis can help with college decisions for students considering several college choices, particularly in the US
 - The model uses simple Seaborn visualisations to show the relationships

 ## Notes